jonheller1/hist_sql_mon/README.md

 ## Alternatives

 The Oracle 12c Database Express Performance Hub includes Monitored SQL in historical mode.
-But `hist_sql_mon` may still be useful in 12c since SQL Monitoring has unresolved bugs and will not always correctly monitor statements.
+But `hist_sql_mon` is still useful in 12c because SQL Monitoring is ridled with bugs and does not reliably work for large statements, which is exactcly when you most need the tool.

 ## License